CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: EVALUATION AND DISCUSSION

 \section{EVALUATION AND DISCUSSION}

 In this section, we will present the results for each scenario and discuss how the models fared according to these metrics.

-Prior to the presentation of the results, a feature selection procedure is performed by using PCA, motivated by the challenges posed by high-dimensionality, the risk of overfitting, and security concerns in the federated environment (Subsection~\ref{subsec:pca}).
-Following the component selection study, we evaluate the performance of the various algorithms (as defined in Section~\ref{sec:methodology}) across the scenarios described in Section~\ref{sec:implementation}.
+Prior to the presentation of the results, a feature selection procedure is performed by using PCA, motivated by the challenges posed by high-dimensionality, the risk of overfitting, and privacy concerns in the federated environment (Subsection~\ref{subsec:pca}).
+Furthermore, a heterogeneity analysis of the dataset is conducted to assess the impact of collaborative learning on the performance of machine learning models in our case study (Subsection~\ref{subsec:heterogeinity_analysis}).
+Following these previous study, we evaluate the performance of the various algorithms (as defined in Section~\ref{sec:methodology}) across the scenarios described in Section~\ref{sec:implementation}.
 In this way, the results are discussed under the following criteria: (i) comparison between the validation scenarios (Subsection~\ref{subsec:scenarios_comparison}), and (ii) comparison between the trained algorithms and other similar works (Subsection~\ref{subsec:ml_comparison}).
+Finally, we assess a scalability analysis under the DFL+Gossip scenario to evaluate how performance is affected by the number of nodes and the model sharing frequency (Subsection~\ref{subsec:scalability_analysis}).